The Pulse of K-Entertainment

 Beyond traditional streaming, Korean companies are experimenting with adapting webtoon IP into vertical short-form dramas designed for mobile consumption.
 Think TikTok-length episodes built for scrolling, the same behavior that made webtoons popular in the first place.
 It's a logical extension: if the source material was designed for phone screens, why shouldn't the adaptation be too?

 Meanwhile, the anime pipeline continues to expand.
-Terror Man premiered on TVLing in January 2026, and Screen Rant's comprehensive list of webtoon anime releasing this year confirms that the adaptation wave extends well beyond live-action K-dramas.
+Terror Man premiered on TVING in January 2026, and as reported by Screen Rant's roundup of upcoming webtoon anime, the adaptation wave now extends well beyond live-action K-dramas.
+That matters because it gives rights holders multiple monetization lanes from the same story world instead of forcing every hit into one prestige-drama template.

 What This Means for K-Drama